 Its proliferation is characterized by asymptomatic patches of discolored skin, which ranges in color from pink, white and brown.
 The discoloration of your skin is a result of an acidic bleach-type enzyme released from the growing yeast.
 This acidic discharge hinders the production of pigmentation enzymes, which results in patches of discolored skin.
 In people with darker pigmentation, this bleaching action often results in lighter colored skin while persons with lighter skin pigmentation typically experience patches of pink or brownish-tan hues.

 Although the appearance of this condition is often enough to make an accurate diagnosis, its manifestation can appear similar to other skin ailments, such as vitiligo and pityriasis alba, which is a mild form of eczema often seen in younger adults.
-If visual inspection is unable to yield a confident diagnosis, your physician or dermatologist may perform a test where a small skin sample is collected and potassium hydroxide is applied.
+If a visual inspection is unable to yield a confident diagnosis, your physician or dermatologist may perform a test where a small skin sample is collected and potassium hydroxide is applied.
 The sample is examined under a microscope where the physician can make an accurate diagnosis by reviewing the formation of yeast cells.

 From Topical to Internal – Most Effective Treatment Options

 Although there are several treatment options available for tinea versicolor, treatments may be broken down into four primary categories:

 - Prescription Ointment (Topical Application) – In many cases, a prescription ointment is not required unless the affected areas are widespread or the outbreak is severe enough to justify the use of stronger medications.
 Generally, physicians recommend 2.5% selenium sulfide or 2% ketoconazole shampoo.
 While these medications are found in reduced strength versions without a prescription, the extra concentration of its active ingredients is designed to promote swifter healing for both mild and severe infections.